 1/4 cup strong espresso

 1 2/3 cup panela sugar

 1/3 cup + 1 tbsp maple syrup

 3 tbsp butter, cut into cubes

 Preparation & Cooking Instructions

-- Sift baking powder and flour into a bowl, add a pinch of salt, and the lemon rind.
+2. Sift baking powder and flour into a bowl, add a pinch of salt, and the lemon rind.
 Add in the butter and rub in with fingers.
-Whisk egg, buttermilk, and yolk into a jug.
+Whisk egg, buttermilk, and yolk into a bowl.
 Make a well in the middle of dry ingredients, add the buttermilk mixture and mix completely.

-- Stir espresso, sugar, maple syrup, lemon juice, butter, and 330ml water in a saucepan over medium to high heat until sugar completely dissolves, then lower to a simmer.
+3. Stir espresso, sugar, maple syrup, lemon juice, butter, and 1 and ⅓ cups plus 1 tbsp water in a saucepan over medium to high heat until sugar completely dissolves, then lower to a simmer.
 Add the batter, covering and simmering, turning occasionally, until the dumplings are puffed and cooked thoroughly.
 Serve dumplings and the syrup with caramel espresso ice-cream.